alvaro-escalante/pivot-js/README.md

 A lightway module that takes an array of objects and outputs a pivoted array of objects back.

-`pivot-js` can pivot rows and calculate diferent metrics for each column. the results can optionally be renamed.
+`pivot-js` can pivot rows and calculate different metrics for each column. the results can also be optionally renamed.

 ## Example